Site map 7 February 2026, 10:43

 Test rig for hydrodynamic testing of heat and mass transfer devices

-All works are carried out by technicians having extensive hands-on experience, who are guided by engineers holding Ph.D. or D.Sc. degrees.
-We offer our high-quality service in testing various heat and mass transfer devices to external organizations as well.
+All work is performed by technicians with extensive hands-on experience, under the guidance of engineers holding Ph.D. or D.Sc. degrees.
+We also offer high-quality testing services for various heat and mass transfer devices to external organizations.

-The Customer receives a technical report upon completion of the works.
+The customer receives a technical report upon completion of the work.

-In case you are interested, please, send us a complete description of the experiments via e-mail, so that our specialists can estimate the cost and time schedule of works.
+If you are interested, please send us a complete description of the experiments via email so that our specialists can estimate the cost and timeline of the work.

-Schematic and principle of operation of the test rig
+Schematic and operating principle of the test rig

 Schematic of a test rig for measuring hydrodynamic characteristics